-In general it is better to track the Errors as they happen using the [ERRORS +1] button or the [ASSIGN ERROR] button rather than relying on the [SET TOTAL ERRORS] button.
+In general it is better to track the Errors as they happen using the [ERRORS +1] button rather than relying on the [SET TOTAL ERRORS] button.
 The primary purpose of this feature is to help you recover from accidentally logging an extra Error.

 [INC. INNING TOP / BOT] - Increments the Half Inning.
-Initially the Inning display (if available) on the scoreboard is blank and the LCD shows "B-".
+Initially the Inning display on the scoreboard (if you have one) is blank and the LCD shows "B-".
 The first time you press this button, the Inning display on the scoreboard shows "1" and the LCD shows "T01" -- indicating the Top of the First Inning.
 The second time you press the button, the Inning display on the scoreboard remains at "1" while the LCD changes to "B01" -- indicating the Bottom of the First Inning.
 The next stop is, of course, "2" on the scoreboard and "T02" on the LCD.